saudapop/mystery-machine-learning/README.md

 ## Run the app in development mode

+To run the app in dev mode, the front-end and back-end both need to be running in separate terminals.

 1. **Start the front-end**

-If you want to mess around with the front-end run this command in a new terminal from the root:

 #### `cd client; npm start`